junjun-25/lakbay-rover-mechanical-manipulator/README.md

 ## Project Overview

-This project provides the firmware, ROS 2 packages, and system integration required to control the Lakbay Rover 6-DOF Mechanical Manipulator using an ESP32-S3 running Micro-ROS.
+This project provides the firmware, ROS 2 packages, and system integration required to control a 6-DOF Mechanical Manipulator using an ESP32-S3 running Micro-ROS.

 The ESP32-S3 acts as a real-time embedded controller, directly interfacing with motors and sensors, while a ROS 2 Jazzy system running on a PC handles higher-level control, visualization, and user interaction.